UQComputingSociety/constitution/constitution.md

 * Any University of Queensland Academic Staff Member

-* Any other members of the University or wider community interested in Society's activities
+* Any other members of the University or wider community interested in the Society's activities

 4.2 The Society shall have no less than thirty (30) members.